okwei2000/virtualartifacts-webintent/README.md

 - Many people forked but for some reason did not submit PRs, leaving their forks divergent.

-## Why this fork
-- I use this plugin to allow my cordova app to accept files (any files) from another app.
-- I use this plugin to allow my cordova app to share files (any files) to another app.
-- Change the onNewIntent() to process the Intent.EXTRA_STREAM (accepting files from other apps)
-- Change the startActivity() to allow sharing any file using file://, using the FileProvider for Android N.
-- I use it in my Phonegap Build project (https://build.phonegap.com)

-## Disclaimers
-- I'm not an Android developer, I have little clue on how Android works, especially Intent.
-I just made this plugin works for my own purpose.
-I just copy & pasted code from other plugins to make it work.

 ## Licence ##

 The MIT License